LunaticNeko/hackboy/README.md

 * new (or n): Start a new hacking session, clears all existing candidate word list from memory.
 * add WORD WORD2 ... (or a): Add one or more words to the candidate word list.
 You usually copy a list of words from the RobCo machine.
+* best WORD (or b): Automatically find the best word.
+Best word means the word that will, at worst, give as few candidates remaining as possible.
+In case of a tie, one will be chosen.
 * try WORD SIMILARITY (or t): Record a hack attempt.
 Similarity is the number of matching characters provided by the RobCo machine.
 * dud WORD WORD2 ... (or d): Delete one or more words from the candidate word list.
 You probably don't need this, but I'm providing this functionality just in case.
 * sim WORD WORD2 (or s): Test similarity between two and only two words.